 Can You Swim After Ear Piercing?

-Yes, you can swim after ear piercing, but it’s recommended to wait until the piercing is fully healed.
+Yes, you can swim after ear piercing, but waiting until the piercing is fully healed is recommended.

 How Long After Ear Piercing Can You Swim?

-Wait at least 4 to 6 weeks after getting your ears pierced before swimming to prevent infection.
+Wait 4 to 6 weeks after getting your ears pierced before swimming to prevent infection.

 Can Swimming Affect a Fresh Ear Piercing?